syncfusion-content/winui-docs/winui/TreeView/Interactivity.md

 ### ItemHolding event

 The [ItemHolding](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemHolding) event will be triggered whenever the item is long pressed.
+The
  [ItemHoldingEventArgs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemHoldingEventArgs.html) has the following members which provides the information for `ItemHolding` event:

  * `Node`: Gets the [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) and data associated with the hold item as its arguments.